idaholab/moose/modules/xfem/doc/content/source/dirackernels/XFEMPressure.md

 The magnitude of the `Pressure` boundary condition can be specified as either a scalar (use the input parameter `factor`) or a `function` parameter.

+!alert note
+An XFEM interface can either be a material interface or a crack surface.
+This object works in both scenarios.

 ## Example Input Syntax

 !listing test/tests/pressure_bc/edge_2d_pressure.i block=DiracKernels